 12 day 11 night

 A trip to the Ruby Valley trek in the Ganesh Himal region of Nepal is the least discovered hidden trekking trail in Nepal.
 The track got its name from the Ruby Valley Trek, because of the amount of gem rubies in the Ganesh Himal region.
-Mining is not significant but the whole area has deposits of minerals including ruby, red gemstone.
 The 12-day tour will take you to villages of the Tamang and Gurung ethnic groups known for their unique culture and rich traditions.
 This tracking trail has recently come into practice where ethical groups of people are present and follow ancient moral and medicinal practices.

 The main attraction is the Pengsang Pass at 8,550 meters on the Ruby Valley track.
 This unexplored trekking trail gives you the opportunity to explore some of the most remote areas of Nepal, not frequently by tourists.
-Since this is a very new trekking trail in Nepal, lodges and guesthouses have not yet been developed so Homestay is a way to stay, allowing you to get the first experience of Nepali rural life as you live and share with the locals.
 Food.
 Ganesh Himal, Ruby Valley trekking in central Nepal is a lifetime experience in terms of cultural contact and mountaineering.